trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

         $ git commit
         $ git push github your_task_branch

-6. Create pull request: navigate to https://github.com/**your_nick**/sympy, select your task's branch, and press the *Pull Request* button.
+6. Create pull request: navigate to https://github.com/mynick/sympy, select your task's branch, and press the *Pull Request* button.

+Everyone is welcome to join and to implement new feature, fix some bug, give general advice, etc. Also, we try to discuss everything and to review each other's work so that many eyes can see more thus raising the quality.

+General discussion takes place on [sympy@googlegroups.com](http://groups.google.com/group/sympy) mailing list and in the [issues list](http://code.google.com/p/sympy/issues/list), and the code is discussed in [sympy-patches@googlegroups.com](http://groups.google.com/group/sympy-patches) mailing list.
+Some discussion also takes place on IRC (our channel is [#sympy at freenode](irc://irc.freenode.net/sympy)).

 _Adapt [[Development Workflow]] to something aimed for GCI students.
 Also, include information on how to contact the mailing list/IRC, how to use SymPy, etc._